-The Board prohibits hazing activities at any time on school property or at school-sponsored events.
+Delicy: 5516, Student Hazing The Board prohibits hazing activities at any time in school facilities, on school property, and/or off school property if the misconduct is connected to activities or incidents that have occurred on school property.
 Even if you are only a by-stander, you may be deemed to be a participant if you stay present during a hazing incident.
 Student by-standers are expected to leave the area immediately and are encouraged to report the incident.
 [F.S.
 1006.135]